 Our school day is long enough to enable great coverage, so we are careful to ensure that homework can fit around our pupils’ busy schedules.
 Children are expected to read and work on their times tables daily, and there are weekly spellings to learn.
 Other homework is set weekly, via a single homework sheet, which includes these tasks and one or two other tasks.
 There are normally a number of optional tasks which relate to the current topics being studied, again encouraging pupils to take the lead in their own learning.

-There is a daily prep club which runs after-school for Years 3-6, where they can complete their homework under the supervision of a member of teaching staff and there is a weekly prep club for Reception – Year 2 in order for them to have support with their spellings, times tables and reading, if they desire.
+There is a daily prep club which runs after-school for Prep 3 to 6, where they can complete their homework under the supervision of a member of teaching staff and there is a weekly prep club for Reception to Prep 2 in order for them to have support with their spellings, times tables and reading, if they desire.
 Pupils can be collected at 5.45pm, free to go home and enjoy the rest of their evening with the homework behind them.

 Prep homework is set on a Friday and due on Tuesday.
 Pre-Prep homework is set on Friday and tested on Tuesday.